"I have come that you may have life, an overflowing, abundant life."

 - Airfare

-- Recovery day activities (optional add-on)
+- Recovery day activities (i.e. thermal spas, massages)

 - Passport, visa, or luggage fees